Chuhan-Huang/econometrics-github-lab/README.md

 This GitHub repository contains the data and R code used to replicate selected tables and empirical results from:

-Acemoglu, Johnson, and Robinson (2001)
+<br>Acemoglu, Johnson, and Robinson (2001)
 “The Colonial Origins of Comparative Development: An Empirical Investigation” American Economic Review

-The goal of this project is to reproduce the main regression tables of the paper.
+<br>The goal of this project is to reproduce the main regression tables of the paper.
 Our group of three members each replicated different sections (Table 2, Table 4, and Table 5) of the original paper using publicly available data.

 # Folder Structure